Dancing in the Moonlight (It's Caught Me in Its Spotlight)

 "Dancing in the Moonlight (It's Caught Me in Its Spotlight)" is a song by the Irish rock band Thin Lizzy.
 It appears on their 1977 album Bad Reputation and was also released as a single a few months before the album.
-The song reached No. 14 in the UK Singles Chart in September 1977.
+The song reached No. 14 in the UK Singles Chart in September 1977, and No. 84 in Canada.
 It should not be confused with a similarly named song, "Dancing in the Moonlight", recorded by King Harvest and Toploader, amongst others.